minvws/horsebattery/README.md

 the wordlist and a given number of words.

-May be expanded to include other locales in the future or configuration to allow for other w ord lists.
+May be expanded to include other locales in the future or configuration to allow for other word lists.

 ## Requirements
 - PHP >= 8.0